-DESCRIPTION Approval of our 2017-18 COOP (Continuity Of Operation Plan) Reason for Recommended Action The COOP (Continuity Of Operation Plan) establishes policy and guidance to ensure the continued execution of the mission-essential functions continue should an emergency threaten or incapacitates operations and require the relocation of selected personnel and functions of the Coalition and/or its subcontractor(s).
+DESCRIPTION Approval of our 2019-2020 COOP (Continuity Of Operation Plan) Reason for Recommended Action The COOP (Continuity Of Operation Plan) establishes policy and guidance to ensure the continued execution of the mission- essential functions continue should an emergency threaten or incapacitates operations and require the relocation of selected personnel and functions of the Coalition and/or its subcontractor(s).
 The COOP is to be revised if needed and submitted to OEL by October 1st of every year.
-The revisions made to this year's COOP are: • Changes in names, titles and contact information.
-How the Action will be accomplished Approval of the 2017-18 COOP and then submit to OEL
+The revisions made to this year's COOP are: Changes in names, titles and contact information.
+Changes were made to reflect the processes that ECS has in place if they were to activate their COOP.
+How the Action will be accomplished Approval of the 2019-2020 COOP and then submit to OEL